Selection and Design of Pumping Stations and Lift Stations

 - Turbine pumps, centrifugal pumps with magnetic drive.
 Archimedes screw, etc.

 - Rotary pumps and reciprocating pumps: features, advantages and disadvantages

 - Lobe pumps and progressive cavity pumps

 - Dosing pumps (peristaltic)

-- Preliminary analysis of the needs for the pumping system
+- Preliminary analysis of the needs for a pumping system

 - Preliminary selection of pumps, pump material, piping and valves

-- Types of stations and preferred use including prefabricated or pre-cast and poured-in-place concrete, wet well (manhole type), wet well and dry well
+- Types of stations and preferred use including prefabricated or precast and cast-in-place concrete, wet well (manhole type), wet well and dry well

 - Basic station and force main design